Watercolors can be controlled to a certain extent, but there is always an element of surprise.

 Check here for more tips on Easy Composition

-While breaking out of the winter doldrums I wanted to have some fun painting watercolor flowers.
-Normally my watercolors go on Aquabord, but this time I used a block of ad - 300# watercolor paper for a fun, quick painting.
+Normally my watercolors go on Aquabord, but this time I used a block of 300# watercolor paper for a fun, quick painting.

-I used a semi-triad color scheme with pink (red), yellow and blue.
-I slipped a bit of orange into the center cone.
-The yellow and blue colors mixed for the green.
+The color scheme is a semi-triad of red (lightened to make pink), yellow and blue.
+I slipped a bit of orange on the center cones.
+The yellow and blue are mixed for the greens.

 Normally I paint with a limited number of colors.
 It simplifies the painting process and makes it more restful for the viewer.

-When you are painting watercolor flowers learn how to select you color scheme.
+When you are painting watercolor flowers learn how to select your color scheme.

 Relax while painting watercolor flowers.
 The painting will go smoothly and you will have more fun.